dfglfa/parents-conference/README.md

-# SpeechDay
+# Reunion

-This project can be used to easily and effectively hold a speechday (a parent-teacher-meeting) in your school.
+This project can be used to easily and effectively hold a parent-teacher-reunion in your school.
-The administrator can import data for teachers and students and create a speechday-event.
+The administrator can import data for teachers and students and create a reunion.
 The newsletter filled with the needed access data so that parents can log in and book their desired time slots for the teachers they want to meet can then be created automatically.

 ## Installation